Col. USAF (ret), Chairman and CEO

 Mindy has been an Advisor to RCI since March ’13.

-Mr. Macy is a recognized Advanced Manufacturing expert.
+Bill Macy is a recognized Advanced Manufacturing expert.
 His career includes being a former Boeing Phantom Works Engineer, and former Deputy Director at America Makes.
-Through his consulting firm, Macy Consulting, Macy is continuously pursuing the latest digital technologies to provide high quality, low cost solutions for complex manufacturing challenges.
+Through his consulting firm, Macy Consulting, Bill is continuously pursuing the latest digital technologies to provide high quality, low cost solutions for complex manufacturing challenges.

 Bill came on board as an Advisor to RCI in ’12.